Home Depot details energy savings; fuel cell use

 Since the beginning of this year, Camping World has opened fifty stores rebranded as Gander Outdoors.
 With those stores up and running, Camping World said it has made significant investments in technology and infrastructure and laid the groundwork for the planned launch of up to 40 Gander RV Sales branded locations by spring 2019.
 The locations will be positioned “side-by-side” a Gander Outdoors site.

 “We have always viewed Gander Outdoors as the most cost-effective method to increase our RV sales presence and grow our Good Sam Club, particularly in key RV markets where we are underpenetrated,” said Marcus Lemonis, chairman and CEO.
 “It is not by coincidence that the Gander Outdoors locations selected are in key markets with a very strong RV registration base and areas that we have been targeting for growth.”

 The first Gander Sales is located in Kenosha, Wis.

 Camping World has over 145 retail locations in 36 states and a comprehensive e-commerce platform.

 First Look: The Container Store unveils tech-savvy ‘next-generation’ store

-The Container Store has debuted a new architectural design with technology, an updated merchandising strategy and more personalized services.
+The Container Store has debuted a new store design with enhanced technology, an updated merchandising strategy and more personalized services.